Our governance philosophy

 Corporate governance approach

 Whilst the Massmart Executive Committee and Board sub-Committees have delegated oversight in relation to areas of governance under their mandate, the Board ultimately endorses and accepts collective responsibility for achieving the values underpinning good governance advocated by King IV, namely: integrity; competence; fairness; responsibility; transparency; and accountability.
 It further embraces the concept of integrated thinking encapsulated in King IV, which underpins corporate citizenship, stakeholder inclusivity, sustainable development and integrated reporting.
-The Board and its sub-Committees regularly review Massmart’s governance structures and processes to ensure that the Board exercises effective and ethical leadership, conducts its affairs as a good corporate citizen and takes appropriate decisions to ensure sustainability.
+The Board and its Committees regularly review Massmart’s governance structures and processes to ensure that the Board exercises effective and ethical leadership, conducts its affairs as a responsible corporate citizen and makes appropriate decisions to ensure sustainability.

 King IV advocates an outcomes-based approach, and defines corporate governance as the exercise of ethical and effective leadership towards the achievement of the following governance outcomes:

 Since its adoption of King IV in 2017, the Group has continued to apply and assess its business practices against the four desired governance outcomes.
 We are pleased to report that, for the year ended December 2018, the Board is satisfied with management’s efforts to ensure that the practices underpinning the principles espoused in King IV are entrenched in the Group’s internal controls, policies and procedures, governance and compliance frameworks and supporting structures.